tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 ##### Weaknesses

-- Maintaining of masternodes can be long and arduous task, malfunctions are common
+- Maintaining of masternodes can be long and arduous
 - ROI is not guaranteed and inconsistent
-- Location of your masternode is known, node can physically be stolen
+- IP address is publicized and thus open to attacks

 #####
 #####
 ##### Opportunities for Tari

+- Masternodes can facilitate smart contracts off-chain & enhance security
-Increases incentives
+- Increases incentives

 #####
 #####